hkpeaks/peaks-consolidation/README.md

 # Peaks DataFrame
 Peaks DataFrame is a personal academic project that aims to provide an alternative to SQL statements for processing billions of rows using Go streaming model.
 The project started coding on February 18th, 2023 in Hong Kong SAR with the goal of achieving real-time processing up to 10 million rows per second.

-Currently, I have been innovating and testing a set of algorithms and data structures to support profound acceleration of the dataframe with limited memory.
+Currently, Peaks DataFrame have been innovating and testing a set of algorithms and data structures to support profound acceleration of the dataframe with limited memory.
 One of the project’s expected outcomes is to solve the data explosion that came with data capture from IoT devices and data lake.
 By using my script settings, it can support streaming and in-memory models.

 ## Peaks Framework and Library
 Peaks DataFrame comprises of Peaks framework and library that are currently under development.
-I am working on an end-user driven command flow that enables working with Peaks and third-party libraries.
+It is working on an end-user driven command flow that enables working with Peaks and third-party libraries.
 The Peak Library is a high-performance calculation engine that can be configured in either streaming mode or in-memory mode easily.
 If you use streaming mode with proper settings, you can process billions of rows on your desktop PC with 16GB or above memory.
 Both framework and library are written in Golang and are considering interface with Python, R and Node.js.
 Currently, the development and testing environment is using Windows 11 and AMD x86, and will support Linux.
 Apart from AMD x86, it will also support ARM CPU.
 For fast-growing RISC V in IoT applications, which is one of my considerations.

 ## File Format
 Currently, Peaks DataFrame supports tables in CSV file format only.
 Other table formats such as GZIP(CSV), JSON, HTML, XLSX, Parquet, Lance, HDF5, ORC, Feather and etc are under consideration.

 ## From WebNameSQL to Peaks DataFrame

 Peaks Framework is derived by a .net project WebNameSQL.
 You can see the full spec of "WebNameSQL.pdf" from the repo.
 Peaks Framework will have an improvement version based on WebNameSQL.
 Any software can implement this framework to standardise ETL expression similar to #HTML5, which benefits for end-users.
-I have over 10 years of experience in designing ETL expression covers 4 different designs.
+The author have over 10 years of experience in designing ETL expression covers 4 different designs.
 WebNameSQL is my best design, so Peaks Framework will adopt this design with some of improvement, particularly to adapt #Python code.

 WebNameSQL is a C# in-memory databending software that supports accountants using a web browser to interactive with accounting rules and tables for databending.
 However, this project became obsolete and it is replaced by a new project “Peaks DataFrame” to solve issues arising from real-time processing and big data.
 During a continuing effort in academic research, it is implemented new algorithms by using Golang which resulted in a performance gain of around 5X ~ 10X.